 - Lie to the Beholder: She appears to Yuta as looking just like Kali, but to everyone else is a tentacled Eldritch Abomination.

 - My Beloved Smother: She wanted to groom Yuta into the image of a king, and a king by the twisted standards of the Chaos Clan at that.
 She constantly insisted that he shouldn't have friends or stay in his human form.
 She also claimed that he should view everyone and everything as food, and those who taught him otherwise (like Shuri) would just weaken him.
 She even followed him into the human realm to take him back home.

 - Power Limiter: Her eyes can temporarily seal the transcendentals and magic of anyone within her range of vision; and she is able to permanently (or at least, for as long as she lives) seal the transcendentals of even a Nastika.

 - Suicide by Cop: It's heavily implied that she committed suicide by attacking Kasak in order to forget the fact that she was a fake.

 - Weak, but Skilled: She is weaker than a Rakshasa, but her other abilities make up for it.

 Goddess of Creation, known for being extremely neutral on the subject of fighting the sura.

 The God of Preservation, he is most known for his ability to see the future.
 He was also largely friendly to everyone and everything he met.
-He set up the barrier system for the cities to keep the sura out, but bound it to individual humans to give them a chance to break the barriers and attack.
+It was thanks to his protection that humanity was able to fend off the sura.
+He separated the realms during the Cataclysm, and then disappeared along with Shiva.

 The Goddess of Chaos, considered mad by the rest, and for good reason.